jscohen/nozama-api-redo/README.md

 In order to make requests from your deployed client application, you will need to set `CLIENT_ORIGIN` in the environment (e.g. `heroku config:set CLIENT_ORIGIN=https://<github-username>.github.io`).
+1. Add STRIPE_SECRET_KEY using the SK for your personal stripe account

 ## Structure